Near-optimal learning with average H\"older smoothness: Introduction

 These global moduli of smoothness, while convenient for theoretical analysis, suffer from the shortcoming of being overly pessimistic.
 Indeed, being distribution-independent, they fail to distinguish a function that is highly oscillatory everywhere from one that is smooth over most of the probability mass; see Figure \ref{fig:avg_smooth} for a simple illustration.

-Seeking to address this shortcoming, \citet{ashlagi2021functions} proposed a natural notion of \emph{average} Lipschitz smoothness with respect to a distribution.
-Their average Lipschitz modulus can be considerably (even infinitely) smaller that the standard Lipschitz constant, while still being able to control risk rates.
-However, the risk bounds obtained by \citeauthor{ashlagi2021functions} are far from optimal.
+Moreover, classically studied classes of \emph{average smoothness} (e.g. Besov space) typically fix some distribution in advance (predominantly uniform), and then turn to consider smooth functions with respect to that single distribution.
+Thus, from a distribution-free statistical learning perspective --- where the underlying distribution is assumed to be unknown --- such classes fall short.

-In this work, we generalize \citeauthor{ashlagi2021functions}'s notion of average Lipschitz smoothness by extending it to H\"older smoothness of any exponent $\beta\in(0,1]$.
-This ``optimistic'' version of the H\"older constant will generally be far more forgiving than either its ``pessimistic'' counterpart, or even the average-Lipschitz ($\beta=1$) special case.
-As the examples in \secref{sec: examples} illustrate, the gap may be infinite in both cases.
-We obtain nearly tight upper and lower risk bounds of a function class in terms of its average H\"older smoothness.
-This in turn yields the minimax rate in the realizable regression setting up to logarithmic factors, which was not previously known even in the special case of average Lipschitz smoothness.
+Seeking to address these drawbacks, \citet{ashlagi2021functions} proposed a natural notion of average Lipschitz smoothness with respect to a distribution.
+Their average Lipschitz modulus can be considerably (even infinitely) smaller than the standard Lipschitz constant, while still being able to control the excess risk.
+However, the risk bounds obtained by \citeauthor{ashlagi2021functions} are far from optimal, while the optimal rates for distribution-free learning of average smoothness classes remained unknown.
+In particular, the cost of adapting to the smoothness with respect to the underlying distribution (in contrast to using classic worst-case smoothness) remained unclear so far.